 For a battery in which the Maximum Operating State of Charge (MWhs) is more than the quantity required to operate at its Maximum Operating Discharge Power Limit (MW) for an hour; the QSE shall limit the hourly COP HSL values over a rolling 24 hour period to a “schedule” that could be reasonably met with charging and discharging.

-DC-Coupled Resource Physical Responsive Reserve (PRC) and Real-Time On-Line Capacity (RTOLCAP) Calculation
+DC-Coupled Resource Physical Responsive Capability (PRC) and Real-Time On-Line Capacity (RTOLCAP) Calculation

 PRC will be calculated consistent with droop and dead-band settings limited by energy injections that can be sustained for a minimum of 15 minutes, similar to that for a stand-alone ESR.